 Parts of the log messages in patterns are classified as variables and are substituted by masked attributes.
 The masking process supports and improves the clustering phase by allowing the algorithm to ignore changing details and focus on the repetitive structure.

 Masked attributes are highlighted and are easy to identify, as shown in the following example.

 Log patterns extract other less trivial variables that don't belong to any masked attribute.
 These variables are indicated as wildcards

-Here are a few reasons why you might have patterns enabled but not see any pattern data.
-If you're sure none of the items below are true, get help from support.newrelic.com.
+Here are a few reasons why you have patterns enabled but do not see any pattern data.
+If you're sure none of these items are true, get help from support.newrelic.com.

 - No data has arrived in the timeframe you're observing.
 Try expanding the time range you're viewing with the time picker.

 - It's been less than 24 hours since patterns were enabled in the account.
 This means the ML model may not be generated for the account yet.

 - None of the data coming in has a